Faculty Academic Progress Committee Procedures

-Notice of Referral and Hearing: means the Notice of Referral and Hearing letter which has the purposes of advising the student that they have been referred to the APC for consideration for exclusion, and advising the dates of the APC Hearings for the faculty, and inviting the student to respond in writing, giving reasons why they should not be excluded and describing what has impacted their studies in the academic year being considered and what is their plan to achieve academic success in future.
+Notice of Referral and Hearing: means the Notice of Referral and Hearing letter which has the purposes of advising the student that they have been referred to the APC for consideration for exclusion.

-Procedural irregularity: refers to a breach of the rules of procedural fairness (natural justice) or deviation from the requirements of Statute 6.2, its regulations or procedures with the potential to alter the outcome of the student's case.
+Procedural irregularity: refers to a breach of the rules of procedural fairness (natural justice) or deviation from the requirements of Part 4 of the Monash University (Academic Board) Regulations or related procedures with the potential to alter the outcome of the student's case.

 1.1 Membership of APC

-1.1.1 The APC is a committee constituted by the faculty board.
-Faculty board appoints members to one (or more) APC's.
+1.1.1 The APC is a committee constituted by the Dean.
+The Dean appoints members to one (or more) APC's.

 1.1.2 For a double degree student where faculties share concern about the student's progress, the APC of the managing faculty will undertake the APC process.
 Where only one faculty is concerned about the student's progress, that faculty undertakes the APC process.
-Consideration should be made to co-opt a member of the teaching staff of the non-managing faculty where practical.
-Any decision of an APC to exclude applies to both degrees unless, with the permission of the faculty board of the other faculty, the student is enrolled in the single degree, and subject to any conditions imposed by the faculty board.
+Consideration should be given to co-opting a member of the academic staff of the non-managing faculty to be a member of the APC.
+Any decision of an APC to exclude applies to both degrees unless the student is permitted to by the Dean of the other Faculty to enrol in the single degree, subject to any conditions imposed by the Dean.
+See 1.3

 1.1.3 The APC chair should normally be the Associate Dean - Education (or their nominee).
-Faculties should consider appointing a teaching staff member with some experience in pastoral care to the APC.
-The APC should consist of no more than six members at any hearing comprising:
+The chair must be a member of academic staff at the level of senior lecturer or above.
+Faculties should consider appointing an academic staff member with some experience in pastoral care to the APC.
+The APC appointed by the Dean should consist of no more than six members at any hearing comprising:

-- a chair, who is a member of the teaching staff or the faculty board
+- a chair, who is a member of the academic staff

 1.1.4 Where possible, faculties should provide gender balance in the membership.
 At least one member of each APC should have completed training on the University's obligations to students with a disability.